ercbk/nested-cross-validation-comparison/README.md

 #### Results:

-  - The longest runtime is under 30 minutes, so runtime isn’t a large consideration if we are making a choice about sample size.
+  - The longest runtime is under 30 minutes, so runtime isn’t as large of a consideration if we are only comparing a few algorithms.
   - There isn’t much difference in runtime between n = 100 and n = 2000.
   - For n = 100, there’s a relatively large change in percent error when